makarasty/R6Fix/README.md

-# Rainbow Six Siege Fix
+# Tom Clancy's Rainbow Six Siege Fix
 ## ✅ Now supports all CPUs
 The program does not change the game files, and does not affect the gameplay besides eliminating hangs that occur after **3-4** matches